voideditor/void/HOW_TO_CONTRIBUTE.md

 ```

 ### Distributing
 Void's maintainers distribute Void on our website and in releases.
-If you'd like to see the scripts to convert `Mac .app -> .dmg`, `Windows folder -> .exe`, and `Linux folder -> appimage` for distribution, feel free to reach out.
+Our build pipeline is a fork of VSCodium, and it works by running GitHub Actions which create the downloadables.
+The build repo with more instructions lives [here](https://github.com/voideditor/void-builder).

 ## Pull Request Guidelines